 I had trouble letting go of the past and lived surrounded by gobs and gobs of my own clutter, and then we added kids to the mix.

 Which is pretty much like throwing gasoline on a bonfire — BOOM!

 I remember watching my kids walk around, pick up a box of toys and dump it onto the floor, not touch ONE SINGLE TOY, and move right on to repeat the process with the next bin.

-Now that we are past that as a family I can laugh about it, but at the time it drove me crazy.
+Now that we are past that as a family, I can laugh about it, but it drove me crazy at the time.

 What is minimalism?

 Unfortunately, the stories about minimalism that hit the news tend to be extreme and result in confusion about what minimalism really is.

 Perhaps it’s better to think about what minimalism isn’t.